Are you ready to build relationships with your prospects with the goal of earning their business through lead nurturing?

 Think of it this way...

-If a contact downloads a piece of content on "Guide to Scaling Content in 2019", you'll be able to send a follow-up piece of content that builds off that subject.
+If a contact downloads a piece of content on a landing page with a form, you'll be able to send a follow-up piece of content that builds off that subject.
 Like the PDF above, "How to Create Demand and Engage Prospects (With Examples)".

 Content mapping is figuring out the different scenarios it took and which action it took when a lead converted to a customer.
 There is a mixture of ways leading to a conversion.
 Mapping your content includes finding logical pathways your leads can take through the purchasing decision from their first encounter to a purchase.
 And the pathways can change depending on buyer personas.